magosla/JournalApp/README.md

 # Journal App

 This is an Android application that enable its users pen down their thoughts and feelings.
-It is a portable journal for everyday use
+It is a portable journal for everyday use.

 ## Getting Started